 3. If your brief c.v. is suitable, we will ask you to submit the names of two referees.

 4. If your references are suitable, you sit a short online module (free of charge) all about how to present APT courses and the standards required and, when you pass the exam at the end of the module, you become accredited.

-You can then run suitable APT courses in your organisation at half the price they would be otherwise, yet still with the same workbooks, APT-accreditation etc for delegates on the courses.
+You will then be invited by APT to run suitable courses outside of your own organization, for which you will be offered the prevailing fee and expenses.
+You can also run APT courses in your organization at half the price they would be otherwise, yet still with the same workbooks, APT-accreditation etc for delegates on the courses.